Meet our Fair Futures Heroes!

 The Fair Futures Coach Certification includes 3 parts: a Care4 Assessment; a Coaching Assessment comprised of 10 sections, spanning the role of a Coach, coaching approaches, high school, college education, career development, and housing topics; and a Practical Exam.

-All staff are automatically enrolled in this course.
+All staff are automatically enrolled in this training.

 All workshops and optional training opportunities are located in the Fair Futures Hub.
 This course also includes Canvas LMS Resources and Training materials.